Phil Lyman

-Phil Lyman is a resident of Blanding, Utah who currently represents district 73 in the Utah House of Representatives.
-District 73 includes the counties of San Juan, Kane, Garfield, Wayne, Beaver, Piute, and part of Sevier.
+Phillip Kay Lyman is an American politician from Utah.
+A resident of Blanding, he previously represented the 69th district in the Utah House of Representatives as a Republican.

 During the 2022 legislative session, Lyman served on the Natural Resources, Agriculture, and Environmental Quality Appropriations Subcommittee; House Government Operations Committee; House Natural Resources, Agriculture, and Environment Committee; and Legislative Water Development Commission.

+Lyman challenged incumbent Governor Spencer Cox in the 2024 Utah gubernatorial election and lost in the Republican primary election.
+He subsequently promoted his own write-in campaign for governor in a campaign ad for Democratic nominee Brian King.

 Life and professional career

 By profession, Lyman is a Certified Public Accountant and has been active in the business community in Blanding and the surrounding region.
 He earned a B.S. in Accounting from Brigham Young University as well as a M.S. in Accounting from the University of Utah.
 He is married to Jody Shumway Lyman and they have five children.
 Lyman is a member of the American Institute of Certified Public Accountants and has worked as an AICPA Personal Financial Specialist.
 Serving as the San Juan County Commissioner from 2011 to 2018, Lyman was voted Commissioner of the year by Utah Association of Counties.
 Lyman has served as Charter President of the Rotary Club of Blanding, Utah.